-The decade has come and gone, with the passage of time once again showing that we live in a meaningless universe where we ultimately die.
+The 2010s have come and gone, with the passage of time once again showing that we live in a meaningless universe where we ultimately die.
 But hey!
 There were some cool video games along the way.
 Caught in that catalogue were countless games that were woefully misunderstood, never getting the limelight they deserved.
 This is an arbitrary list of the decade’s best but sadly unsung games.

 Some ground rules before starting: I’ve tried to keep this list within the realm of AAA or AA indie games.
 Suffice it to say there’s an entire wing of independent and alt-games that many people tragically ignore, a wellspring of some of the best game concepts ever, too many of which could similarly be called “underrated”.
 I’ve done my best in my time here at Kotaku to catalogue many of those.
 Their creators are wonderfully talented, and I highly suggest checking out this list of games I’ve featured over my time at Kotaku.
 Play these games, buy them, support these artists.

 While the major publishers and their buckets of cash have the potential to change the conversation in a way few games can, sometimes it's the indies, the diamonds in the rough, that rise above it all.
 Over the last decade, indies have had a profound effect on the industry.
 Here's some whose waves are still being felt today.

 Even within well-known franchises and the works of established creators, though, there are titles wrongfully maligned or else criminally underplayed.
 This is my list of those games, cobbled together through the process of which ones my coworkers and I happen to remember.
 You might disagree about whether these games are underrated.
 You might shout out in the comments about another game that you think should be on this list.
 That’s cool.
 These are the games I personally wish folks gave more credit, along with a few game selections from some members of the rest of the staff.